plumeink/Virtual-Camera-Display/README.md

 ## Development Environment Setup

-1. Ensure Node.js and npm are installed
+1. Ensure Node.js and npm are installed on your system
-2. Clone the project code
+2. Clone the project repository
 3. Install dependencies: `npm install`
-4. Start development server: `npm start`
+4. Start the development server: `npm start`
-5. Build application: `npm run dist`
+5. Build the application: `npm run dist`
+6. Create a portable build: `npm run dist-portable`

 ## Usage

-1. Ensure virtual camera is started
+1. Ensure your virtual camera is active
-2. Run the application, it will automatically try to connect to virtual camera
+2. Launch the application - it will automatically attempt to connect to your virtual camera
-3. If connection fails, you can manually select the camera from the device list
+3. If automatic connection fails, manually select the camera from the device dropdown list
-4. You can choose preset resolutions or enter custom resolutions
+4. Choose from preset resolutions or enter custom dimensions as needed
-5. Hover the mouse over the window to display control buttons and resolution information
+5. Hover your mouse over the window to reveal control buttons and resolution information
-6. Double-click the video area to switch fullscreen mode
+6. Double-click the video area to toggle fullscreen mode
+7. Use your streaming software to capture this application window

 ## Notes

-- The application requires camera access permissions
+- The application requires camera access permissions to function correctly
-- If you cannot access the camera, please check system permission settings
+- If you encounter issues accessing the camera, please check your system permission settings
-- On Windows, you may need to run the application as administrator
+- On Windows, you may need to run the application with administrator privileges
+- The tool is primarily designed for use with virtual cameras, but can also display feeds from physical cameras

 ## License